itornaza/behavioral-cloning/writeup_report.md

 My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 64 (function createModel in the model.py file.)

-The model includes RELU layers to introduce nonlinearity after all the convolution layers, and the data is normalized in the model using a Keras lambda layer (at the beginning of the createModel function).
+The model includes ReLU layers to introduce nonlinearity after all the convolution layers, and the data is normalized in the model using a Keras lambda layer (at the beginning of the createModel function).
 Max pooling layers were also implemented after each ReLU layer.

 #### 2. Attempts to reduce overfitting in the model

-The model contains a dropout layer in order to reduce overfitting just after the fully connected layer.
+The model contains a dropout layer with a default keep probability of 50% in order to reduce overfitting just after the fully connected layer.

 The model was trained and validated on different data sets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 229).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 4. Appropriate training data